On this page:

 For the first time, the branch has also awarded a Club of the Year and this honour goes to the Binfield Club, Binfield, a very friendly club with well kept real ales.
-A presentation will be held at the club on the evening of July 13th 2017.
+Their presentation was held at the club on the evening of July 6th 2017.

 Thirdly, the branch Cider Pub of the Year award goes to the Old Manor, Bracknell (below right) for their excellent selection of well kept ciders and perries.
 Their award was presented on the evening of June 7th 2017.
 An honourary runner-up award in the Cider Pub competition went to the Wheelwrights Arms, St Nicholas Hurst.

 Our congratulations go to all the winners.

 Thanks to a generous offer by Andy Parker of Elusive Brewing, branch members have brewed their very own beer.

 Nine lucky individuals gathered at the brewery on the morning of 17th June 2017 for a hands-on brewing experience.